wqking/eventpp/doc/callbacklist.md

 <a id="a3_3"></a>
 ### Public types

-`Handle`: the handle type returned by appendListener, prependListener and insertListener.
+`Handle`: the handle type returned by append, prepend and insert.
 A handle can be used to insert a callback or remove a callback.
 To check if a `Handle` is empty, convert it to boolean, *false* is empty. `Handle` is copyable.
 `Callback`: the callback storage type.

 <a id="a3_4"></a>